percy-xu/cicc/Industry Momentum + CAPE/README.md

 ### Dependencies

 This project is entirely written in python.
 It largely uses the [`xquant`](https://github.com/percy-xu/xquant) library developed by myself.
-In addition, `pandas`, `numpy`, and `plotly` are used for data processing, computation, and visualization.
+In addition, `pandas`, `numpy`, `scipy` and `plotly` are used for data processing, computation, and visualization.

 ### Construction of CAPE and Relative CAPE